NullCGT/Zenzizenzizenzic-RL/README.md

 If an attack hits, the target takes full damage and enters a stunned state.
 If an attack is blocked, the target takes only partial damage and is not stunned.

+## System Requirements

+This is a console-based roguelike written in plain C. A moldering potato can probably run this game.
+The potato, however, must be equipped with the following:

+- Ncurses

 ## Building from Source
 Zenzizenzizenzic is built using CMake.